 Annotate your PDFs and Images to make comments, highlight text and use the drawing tools.
-FileBrowser offers full support for Apple Pencil to make drawing and writing easier on iPad Pro.
-Once you have finished annotating your document or image FileBrowser will save the new file and keep the original as a backup.
+FileBrowser for Education offers full support for Apple Pencil to make drawing and writing easier on iPad Pro.
+Once you have finished annotating your document or image FileBrowser for Education will save the new file and keep the original as a backup.

-If you have Apple TV or AirPlay™ enabled media server such as KODI, use FileBrowser to relay your Images to your big screen.
-View your image fullscreen and press the AirPlay icon on the toolbar and select your device.
+If you have Apple TV or AirPlay™ enabled media server such as KODI, use FileBrowser for Education to relay your Images to your big screen.
+View your image full screen and press the AirPlay icon on the toolbar and select your device.

-Display your image properties (EXIF data) such as dimensions, color mode, lattitude, camera model etc.
+Display your image properties (EXIF data) such as dimensions, color mode, latitude, camera model etc.

 Annotate your images with markers or text tools, then you can save it as a new file.